iCodeSometime/asynchronize/readme.md

 anything else.
 Of course, if you define method_added after including Asynchronize, you have to do the same and be careful to not overwrite ours!

-### Why do I need another framework?
+### Why do I need another gem?
 My code's bloated enough as it is?
 It's super tiny.
 Just a light wrapper around the existing language features.
 Seriously, it's just around fifty lines of code.
 Actually, according to [cloc](https://www.npmjs.com/package/cloc) there's almost four times as many